CMS - Preparedness

 The CMS Emergency Preparedness Rule

-Click here to review the list of 17 specific provider and supplier types affected by the newly released Centers for Medicare and Medicaid Services (CMS) Emergency Preparedness Rule.
+The 17 specific provider and supplier types affected by the CMS Emergency Preparedness Rule are:

 CMS Emergency Preparedness Rule Resources

 Health Sector Emergency Preparedness (HSEP) Course